 20-21 October 2020 - University of Helsinki, Finland

-EXALT is partnering with two doctoral programs from the Faculty Social Sciences at the University of Helsinki to coproduce an online annual conference as a pre-conference to the Global Extractivisms and Alternatives Initiative (EXALT) Symposium 2020.
-Our partners for this exciting pre-conference are the doctoral programme in Social Sciences and the doctoral programme in Political, Societal and Regional Change.
+EXALT partnered with two doctoral programs from the Faculty Social Sciences at the University of Helsinki to coproduce an online annual conference as a pre-conference to the Global Extractivisms and Alternatives Initiative (EXALT) Symposium 2020.
+Our partners for this exciting pre-conference were the doctoral programme in Social Sciences and the doctoral programme in Political, Societal and Regional Change.

 If you have any questions, please contact us at firstname.lastname@example.org.